Payment of Wages for Deceased Employees: How to Ensure Compliant Processing of Final Wages While Mourning a Colleague’s Passing

 If these requirements are satisfied, the employer must issue payment promptly and will thereafter be discharged from liability with respect to the compensation paid.
 The employer may rely in good faith on the statements in the affidavit or declaration and has no duty to inquire into the truth of any such statement.
 If the employer refuses to issue payment pursuant to these procedures, the surviving spouse or registered domestic partner may pursue the amount due through legal action and may recover reasonable attorneys’ fees and costs incurred in doing so.

-Where there is no spouse or registered domestic partner and no beneficiaries seeking payment pursuant to these provisions, wages can also be paid as requested by the executor of the estate.
-If no one claims the deceased employee’s wages, payment should be made to the California Labor Commissioner’s Unpaid Wage Fund.
+If no one properly claims the deceased employee’s wages, payment should be made to the California Labor Commissioner’s Unpaid Wage Fund.

 Because an employee’s passing constitutes a qualifying event under COBRA, employers must also notify the plan administrator of a covered employee’s passing and must send a timely election notice to the employee’s qualified beneficiaries.

-In addition to final payment of wages and notification of rights under COBRA, family members may seek information from employers regarding the deceased employee’s other benefits or other employment records.
+In addition to final payment of wages and notification of rights under COBRA, family members may seek information from employers regarding the deceased employee’s benefits or other employment records.
 In most instances, applicable law and plan documents will dictate the beneficiaries of employee benefits (e.g., retirement and life insurance benefits, deferred compensation plans).
-In certain other instances, information regarding the deceased employee may be obtained through a Power of Attorney, Affidavit for Collection of Personal Property, or documentation establishing an individual as the personal representative of the deceased employee’s estate, such as an Order for Probate and/or a Letter of Administration.
+In certain other instances, information regarding the deceased employee may be obtained through a Power of Attorney, Affidavit for Collection of Personal Property, or documentation establishing an individual as the personal representative of the deceased employee’s estate.

 Employers should consult with legal counsel for guidance regarding specific requests for a deceased employee’s final wages, benefits, information, or records.